cosmos72/stmx/README.md

 There is no need to use special commands, just execute the usual `(ATOMIC ...)` or `(RUN-ATOMIC ...)` forms.

 Hardware transactions have several limitations, and STMX will seamlessy switch to software transactions in the following cases:

 - hardware limits are exceeded, for example read-set or write-set larger than CPU L1 cache

 - a function or macro not supported by hardware transactions is executed.
   The list is subject to change, it currently includes:
   * STMX functions and macros: RETRY, ORELSE, RUN-ORELSE, BEFORE-COMMIT, AFTER-COMMIT, CALL-BEFORE-COMMIT, CALL-AFTER-COMMIT
-  * any Common Lisp function or macro that signals an error, or allocates non-trivial amounts of memory, or performs any kind of system calls - including input/output and context switching.
+  * any Common Lisp function or macro that signals an error, or allocates non-trivial amounts of memory, or performs any kind of system calls, including input/output, sleeping and context switching.

 - a CPU instruction not allowed inside hardware transaction is issued.
   In particular, Intel TSX guarantees that CPU instructions
   * CPUID, PAUSE, XABORT
   will always abort a hardware transaction, but many other CPU instructions will typically have the same effect, including possibly:
   * Calls to the operating system and return from them:
     SYSENTER, SYSCALL, SYSEXIT, SYSRET.
   * Interrupts: INT n, INTO.
   * Input/Output: IN, INS, REP INS, OUT, OUTS, REP OUTS and their variants.
   * All X87 and MMX instructions.
 On the opposite, XMM and YMM registers and the MXCSR register **can** be used inside a hardware transaction.
   * CLI, STI, POPFD, POPFQ, CLTS.
-  * Instructions that update segment registers, debug registers and/or control registers such as DF (CLD and STD instructions), DS/ES/FS/GS/SS and CR0/CR2/CR3/CR4/CR8
+  * Instructions that update segment registers, debug registers and/or control registers such as DF (CLD and STD instructions), DS/ES/FS/GS/SS and CR0/CR2/CR3/CR4/CR8.
   * TLB and Cacheability control: CLFLUSH, INVD, WBINVD, INVLPG, INVPCID, and memory instructions with a non-temporal hint (MOVNTDQA, MOVNTDQ, MOVNTI, MOVNTPD, MOVNTPS, and MOVNTQ).